quidphp/main/README.md

 [![Code Size](https://img.shields.io/github/languages/code-size/quidphp/main)](https://github.com/quidphp/main)

 ## About
 **Quid\Main** is a mid-level library for PHP that provides a set of generic objects that can be extended to build something more specific.
-It is part of the QuidPHP framework and CMS and can also be used standalone.
+It is part of the [QuidPHP](https://github.com/quidphp/project) package and can also be used standalone.

 ## License
 **Quid\Main** is available as an open-source software under the [MIT license](LICENSE).